-- The idea is: Start from any of the rules for S. Then you "apply" (example coming) that rule to "expand" S. Go on applying rules to expand the non-terminals until what you obtain is exactly the input string.
-The chain of emplications that you obtain is called a - The chain of applications that you obtain is called a derivation.
+- The idea is: Start from any of the rules for S. Then you "apply" (example coming) that rule to "expand" S. Go on applying rules to expand the non-terminals until what you obtain is exactly the input string. - The chain of applications that you obtain is called a derivation.